jp-ganis/JPS/README.md

 * test ALL rotations for proper function & spell usage (dps/simcraft 5.3 optimization later) !
 * BUG: some rotation could cause a fps drop
+* Engineer Gloves does not work with static rotation

 ==============================================================================
 = COMMANDS                                                                   =